strongbrewio/strongbrewio.github.io/_posts/2018-02-21-prerendering-angular-apps.md

 ## Generating the static files

-We have just created the `main.bundle.js`. this file could be used to perform server side rendering.
+We have just created the `main.bundle.js`, the file that we need to perform server side rendering.
 However we don't want to do server side rendering in this case, we want to prerender the html at build time.
 To do that we need a script that will complete the following steps.

-- Create an array with routes (you could automate this if you want)
+- Create an array with routes (we could automate this if we want)
 - Loop over that array and for every entry:
   - create a folder in the dist map with that route name
   - use the ```main.bundle.js``` to render the html and store that html as an ```ìndex.html``` in the folder we just created.

 Let's call that script prerender.ts.
-Since I'm a typescript enthusiast I want to create the prerender script in typescript and use ts-node to run it.
+Since I'm a typescript enthusiast I want to create the prerender script in typescript and use [ts-node](https://www.npmjs.com/package/ts-node) to run it.
-We can start with creating an empty prerender.ts file in the root folder and installing ts-node with ```npm i -D ts-node```
+We can start with creating an empty `prerender.ts` file in the root folder and installing ts-node with ```npm i -D ts-node```

 Now we can update the scripts section of the package.json so that the render function is called when the build is completed: